CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/user-authentication.md

 ![admin-user1.png](../../images/cloud-application-manager/admin-user1.png)

-you can access to these settings in the Site Management of your account
+you can access these settings from the left side menu in the Management site of your organization

 ![site-management1.png](../../images/cloud-application-manager/site-management-org-settings.png)